valhuber/TDD/readme_old.md

 #### 2b.
 Uncover TDD Scenarios

-User Interfaces also spark insight about the Features ("Place Order") and Scenarios ("Check Credit"): _"When the customer places an order, we need to reject it if it exceeds the credit limit:._  Capture these as described below.
+User Interfaces also spark insight about the Features ("Place Order") and Scenarios ("Check Credit"): _"When the customer places an order, we need to reject it if it exceeds the credit limit"._  Capture these as described below.

 &nbsp;&nbsp;